ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-This convention will select all files with the `.cshtml` extension and create a custom object with the name and the XML content of the file.
+This convention will select all files with the `.cshtml` extension and create a custom object containing the file's name and its XML content.

-The object's name is used by PSRule to identify the object in output and in suppressions.
-I prefer using the relative path because this makes it easier to manage.
-Any `\` in the path is also replaced with `/` to ensure the path is consistent across platforms.
+The object's name is used by PSRule to identify it in the output and suppressions.
+I recommend using the relative path for the name, as it simplifies management.
+Additionally, any `\` in the path is replaced with `/` to ensure consistency across different platforms.

 At the end of the convention, the policies are imported with the `APIM.Policy` type.
-We'll use this type to apply our rules only to API Management policies, and not to other file types and objects.
+We'll use this type to ensure our rules apply only to API Management policies and not to other file types or objects.

-The last step is to include the convention in the PSRule configuration.
-Create a file named `ps-rule.yml` in the `.ps-rule` folder and add the following content:
+The final step is to include the convention in the PSRule configuration.
+Create a file named `ps-rule.yml` inside the `.ps-rule` folder and add the following content:

 ```yaml
 binding: